UPPMAX/uppmax_intro_day_1/docs/faq/README.md

 ### When should I follow this course?

-When you want to get started with Python.
+When you want to get started with the UPPMAX clusters.

-Especially at the start of any new programming language, having help is very useful: some error messages seem like complex, yet have simple solutions.
-A teacher helps you get past those first errors.
+Especially at the start of learning any new skill, having help is very useful: some problems seem complex, yet have simple solutions.
+A teacher helps you get past those first problems.

 ### When should I consider to **not** follow this course?